LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 ### Behavioral targeting library

-Decide when to display engagements according to your consumers’ behavior by selecting the behavior conditions you wish to impose on the target audience.
-For further information on creating a new behavior, please refer to the [behavioral targeting documentation](contact-center-management-campaigns-visitor-behavior.html).
+Show targeted engagements that display only when a consumer's behavior matches specific conditions.
+For further information on creating a new targeted engagement, please refer to the [behavioral targeting documentation](contact-center-management-campaigns-visitor-behavior.html).

 When selecting the condition, look for a globe icon next to the word “**Supported**,” which indicates that this engagement attribute is applicable for web engagements.